sheng-fang/sheng-fang.github.io/_posts/2020-04-29-implement_yolo.md

 2. Loss function
 3. Training practices

-Because YOLO V3 technical report[[3]](#3) does not explain very clear about the network and loss function, I talk my experiences about these 2 elements.
+Because YOLO V3 technical report[[3]](#3) is very clear about the network and loss function, I talk about my experiences of these 2 elements.

 ## 2. Network Architecture
 Image 1[[4]](#4) shows clearly the structure of YOLO V3 network.